Sparkline: History

+The first software sparkline was programmed in 1999 by Peter Zelchenko.
+He introduced "an inline-chart" feature for Mike Medved's QuoteTracker.
+TD Ameritrade later discontinued QuoteTracker.

 On May 7, 2008, Microsoft employees filed a patent application for the implementation of sparklines in Microsoft Excel 2010.
-The application was published on November 12, 2009, prompting Tufte to express concern at the broad claims and lack of novelty of the patent.

-On 23 January, 2009, MultiRacio Ltd. published an OpenOffice.org extension "EuroOffice Sparkline" to insert sparklines in OpenOffice.org Calc.

-On March 3, 2022, LibreOffice developer Tomaž Vajngerl announced a new implementation of sparkline for LibreOffice Calc, including the support to import sparklines from OOXML Workbook format, and this is landed at 7.4 release.
+The application was published on November 12, 2009, prompting Tufte to express concerns about patent breadth and non-novelty.
+On 23 January, 2009, MultiRacio Ltd. published an OpenOffice.org Calc extension named "EuroOffice Sparkline".
+On March 3, 2022, Tomaž Vajngerl implemented sparklines in LibreOffice Calc version 7.4, including support for importing sparklines from the OOXML Workbook format.